What is NAP?

 What is Robert’s Rules of Order?

-Launched at NAP’s biennial convention in September 2011, the 11th edition of Robert’s Rules of Order Newly Revised is the current edition of the most widely used reference for meeting procedure and business rules in the English-speaking world.
+Launched at NAP’s Virtual Training Conference in August 2020, the 12th edition of Robert’s Rules of Order Newly Revised is the current edition of the most widely used reference for meeting procedure and business rules in the English-speaking world.
 It is the reference about which professional parliamentarians are experts.
 NAP provides hardbound, paperback, and exclusive spiral-bound editions of this resource, as well as other helpful tools.

 How can I join NAP and become a parliamentarian?

 NAP provides an array of services to help people interested in becoming experts in parliamentary procedure, including a variety of educational opportunities.

 Regular members receive all of the standard benefits of NAP membership after demonstrating a basic knowledge of parliamentary principles by passing the 40-question membership exam.
 Many NAP members progress to either Registered Parliamentarian or Professional Registered Parliamentarian status through NAP’s accreditation programs.

 How can I hire a parliamentarian?

 While small volunteer organizations often rely on their own members to obtain the level of parliamentary expertise needed to ensure smooth-running meetings, many larger organizations take advantage of the services of a professional parliamentarian.

 To contact a professional parliamentarian to help your organization conduct business more efficiently or solve a challenging problem, use NAP’s “Find a Parliamentarian” app.

 Does NAP sponsor a youth program?